denoland/docs/deploy/tutorials/vite.md

 ## Step 3: Deploy your project with Deno Deploy

-Now that we have everything in place, let's deploy your new API!
+Now that we have everything in place, let's deploy your new project!

 1. In your browser, visit [Deno Deploy](https://dash.deno.com/new_project) and link your GitHub account.